vultr/terraform-provider-vultr/docs/d/plan.html.markdown

 ## Example Usage

-Get the information for a plan by name:
+Get the information for a plan by `name`:
 ```hcl
 data "vultr_plan" "my_plan" {
   filter {